This post may contain affiliate links. Please read our disclosure policy.

 For thinner steaks, use a timer and cook over high heat.

-FREEZE marinating meat.
-Freezing stops the marinating process so it is safe to add your meat to a marinade and then keep it in the freezer until you wish to thaw and cook it.
+Freeze marinating meat.
+Freezing stops the marinating process so it is safe to add your meat to a marinade and then keep it in the freezer until ready to thaw and cook.

 STORE.
-After being cooked, store it in a Ziploc bag and place in the fridge for 3-4 days.
+After cooking the meat in the homemade steak marinade, store it in a Ziploc bag and place it in the fridge for 3-4 days.

 FREEZE.
-Wrap it tightly and place in a freezer bag, freezing for up to 3 months.
+Wrap the steak tightly and place it in a freezer bag for up to 3 months.

 Using leftover steak